vincev/freezeout/README.md

 same table during testing, you can do this by pressing the generate button in the connection dialog.

-The [index.html](./crates/gui/index.html) contains the server and port parameters under the `server-address` element, these need to be changed for a production deployment, the [web docker image](docker#run-the-web-server) does that automatically when you run the container.
+The [index.html](./crates/gui/index.html) contains the server url parameter under the `server-url` element that needs to be changed for a production deployment, the [web docker image](docker#run-the-web-server) does that automatically when you run the container.

 ## Writing a bot